codership/documentation/galeracluster/source/glbparameters.rst

    MAX_CONN="135"

-This option defines the maximum number of client connections that you want allow to Galera Arbitrator.
+This option defines the maximum number of client connections that you want allow to Galera Load Balancer.
 Bear in mind, that it can be operating system dependent.

 .. rubric:: ``OTHER_OPTIONS``
 .. _`glb-other_options`: